Grooming is an important aspect in any dog’s life. Learn about the top 5 grooming tips that every dog owner should know to keep his dog healthy

 Here you have a list of top 5 grooming tips:

-- Baby Powder: use it to comb easily through tangles.
+Use it to comb easily through tangles.
 Just sprinkle a little on your dog’s coat and comb.
 Another perk is that your dog will smell very nice.

-- Use the right shampoo and conditioner: make sure that you use a formula for dogs and not humans.
+Make sure that you use a formula for dogs and not humans.
 Human shampoo can be toxic for dogs if they ingest it.
 Furthermore, check with your vet beforehand to know if your dog has any allergies or skin conditions which require a special shampoo.

-- Rinse profoundly: it is crucial that you rinse as many times as needed to remove every bit of shampoo and condition out of your dog’s coat.
+It is crucial that you rinse as many times as needed to remove every bit of shampoo and condition out of your dog’s coat.
 If you leave any chemicals on your dog, it can cause irritability, dry skin, itchiness and other skin disorders.

-- Trimming nails: unfortunately, most dog owners let their dog’s nails to grow too much before trimming.
+Unfortunately, most dog owners let their dog’s nails to grow too much before trimming.
 As a rule, you should not let the nails touch the ground before trimming.
 This process should be done every three to four weeks.

 Grooming is an all year-round routine.
 Whether if it is winter or summer, not grooming your dog will most certainly cause more harm than good.
 Make this a regular routine to keep your pet looking healthy with these top 5 grooming tips.